mikemaccana/outdated-browser-rework/README.md

 ## Author

-This rework is made by Mike MacCana.
+This rework is made by Mike MacCana and a whole bunch of amazing open source contributors!

 The original Outdated Browser is made with love at [Bürocratik](http://burocratik.com)